rsdomingues/cloud_blueprint/README.md

 This repository contains instructions for implanting our opinioneted DevOps workflow on GCP to facilitate the creation of microservices solutions, that are compliance to industry standards and regulations and still provide the development team a fast and realiable environment.

-This blueprint helps you visualize what a modern development workflow looks like and how it could be implemented in organizations at scale,using a baseline definition that can be expanded as needed depending on specific requirements.
+This blueprint helps you visualize what a modern development workflow looks like and how it could be implemented in organizations at scale, using a baseline definition that can be expanded as needed depending on specific requirements.

 # Blueprint Description